Immersive Volumetric Video Playback: Near-RT Resource Allocation and O-RAN-based Implementation: Simulations

 For SAC, we use a two-hidden-layer MLP actor (256-unit ReLU layers) and twin Q-critics with target networks and $\tanh$-squashed actions.
 The standard SAC objectives are used with the minimum over two critics and entropy regularization.
 Concretely, the losses implemented are equivalent to

-where $\alpha=0.2$ is the entropy temperature, $r$ is reward, $s$ is the current state, $s'$ is the next state, $a$ is the current action, $a'$ is the next action, $\tilde{a}$ is the reparameterized action, $Q'$ is the target Q critic, $Q$ is the current Q critic, $\mathcal{H}_{target}$ is the target entropy setting to $-\lvert \mathcal{A}\rvert$ (negative action dimensionality), $\pi$ is policy function.
+where $\alpha=0.2$ is the entropy temperature, $r$ is reward, $s$ is the current state, $s'$ is the next state, $a$ is the current action, $a'$ is the next action, $\tilde{a}$ is the noise random variable, actor parameters $\theta$, $Q'$ is the target Q critic, $Q$ is the current Q critic, $\mathcal{H}_{target}$ is the target entropy setting to $-\lvert \mathcal{A}\rvert$ (negative action dimensionality), $\pi$ is policy function.
 Numerical safeguards include log-std clamping and a small $\epsilon$ in $\tanh$-related log-probabilities to avoid $\log(0)$.